Letters Testamentary Texas Attorneys in Houston Helping You Rightfully Execute an Estate

 If you are an executor and need assistance with your estate duties, or you need legal support and guidance related to the probate process, contact our experienced and compassionate probate attorneys with The Hatchett Law Firm, PLLC: 281-214-6541.

 Why Speak with a Letters Testamentary Lawyer?

 Are you struggling with the next steps related to your executor duties?
 Perhaps a bank has requested a Letter Testamentary to gain access to a deceased loved one’s money, or you’re about to inherit real estate, but the title company won’t hand over the title without a Letter Testamentary.

 Situations always vary, and our partners are here to help you effectively deal with the unexpected.

-If you are an executor and you need a clear path forward, we can help you file an application for probate, notify all interested parties, attend your hearing with you and help you perform your duties legally as an executor.
-We always aim to minimize hassles and burdens related to the court and legal procedures.
+If you are an executor and you need a clear path forward, we can help you file an application for probate, notify all interested parties, attend your hearing with you, and help you perform your duties legally as an executor.
+We always aim to minimize the hassles and burdens related to the court and legal procedures.

 Our probate attorneys will determine if filing a Letter Testamentary is appropriate for you or provide you with another solution based on your circumstances.
 Get clarity today and book a free consultation with The Hatchett Law Firm, PLLC: 281-214-6541.